Wait List Frequently Asked Questions

 As seats open up, the wait list engine will place waitlisted students into the class.
 The wait list engine does not process in real time, so it is possible to see an open seat but not be enrolled in the class until a couple of hours later.

 The times that the wait list engine runs can vary.
-Typically, we will only run the wait list engine once a day during the early parts of registration.
-As we get closer to the beginning of the term, we will run it maybe four–six times a day.
-We usally increase the frequency around the time that Learning Community seats are released.
+We may only run the wait list engine once a day during the early parts of registration.
+As we get closer to the beginning of the term, we will run the wait list more frequently, up to every hour.

 Wait lists respect Learning Community (and other reserve capacity) reservations.
 This means that even if there are open LC seats, students will only be able to place themselves on the wait list.
 The wait list then will not register the student until a nonreserved seat opens up.

-No, they cannot jump the line.
-Wait lists respect the students on the wait list by not allowing other students to “sneak in”.
+No, students cannot jump the line.
+Wait lists respect the students on the wait list by not allowing other students to “sneak in."
 If a student tried to register, Catalyst would tell them the class is full, but they may be able to try for the wait list.

 No, they cannot.
 There is a requisite check both when they place themselves on the wait list and when the wait list engine tries to put them in the class.
 This is important because a student may have gotten on the wait list when they were enrolled in the requisite, but if they withdraw from the requisite before the engine runs, they won’t be allowed in.